edehr/edehr/server/README.md

 ## Project setup

-Your system needs to have nodejs version 14 (and not 13 nor 15), and npm version 6 installed.
+Your system needs to have nodejs version 18, and npm version 9 installed.
 Best to use the ```nvm``` node js version manager. https://github.com/nvm-sh/nvm

 1. Run install on this project.